CamilleMagnette/Mon_parcours/README.md

 ### Hi 👋, I'm Camille

-👨🏻‍💻 I'm currently a student at Wild Code School for 5 months in order to become a data analyst.
+👨🏻‍💻 I recently completed a 5 months data analyst training to boost my career and work in data industry.
 I will soon complete my training with an internship as a data consultant at Business & Decision (Orange Business Services SA).

 - 📫 How to reach me: camille.magnette@icloud.com